 I didn’t know!

-I didn't know it was regional
+I didn't know it was regional.

 I grew up thinking everybody drank Fruit Tea.